 Air traffic failure: how much do controllers earn?

-They are responsible for ensuring all planes and passengers get to their destination safely and on time, although this week a “technical glitch” delayed hundreds of flights across Britain.
+Air traffic controllers are responsible for ensuring all planes and passengers get to their destination safely and on time, but this week a “technical glitch” has delayed hundreds of flights across Britain.

+Around 200,000 people started the day on Tuesday where they did not wish to be – with many expecting to be stranded for several days, as airlines struggle to recover from the hours-long failure of the National Air Traffic Services (Nats) system on bank holiday Monday.

+Almost 300 flights were cancelled at the UK’s six busiest airports alone on Tuesday.
+Most were short-haul departures from London Heathrow but some transatlantic flights were also affected.

 Controllers for Nats, which provides air traffic control services to UK flights, can earn up to £105,265 per year, according to jobs website Glassdoor.
-The Highlands and Islands Airports salary can reach £75,500, and the Royal Air Force can fetch £47,000 per year.
+The Highlands and Islands Airports salary can reach £75,500, while those who work for the Royal Air Force can earn £47,000 per year.

 Once in the job, apprentices or trainees can become area controllers, approach controllers or aerodrome controllers.
 Area controllers track and guide aircraft flying at “higher altitudes”, based at a regional control centre.